sedukull/githubnodejsservice/Readme.md

 # node js service for github org comments.

-## RESTful Node js service for github organization comments API.
+-- RESTful Node js service for github organization comments API.
 Uses Node.js, Express and MongoDB.

 ## List of API's:

-### GET /orgs/:org/comments
+GET /orgs/:org/comments
     -Retrieves the list of all comments against the given organization.
 It will only provide the comments which are not soft deleted.
+The number of comments to be retrieved by default can be controlled through config.

-### GET /orgs/:org/comments/:limit
+GET /orgs/:org/comments/:limit
     -Retrieves the comments for a given limited by the <limit>

-### GET /orgs/:org/comments?limit=1&page=1
+GET /orgs/:org/comments?limit=1&page=1
     -Helps in paginating the results.Retrieves the comments for a given org limited by input limit and paged through page numbers.
 Leverages the mongo limit and skip logic for server side pagination.

-### POST /orgs/:org/comments
+POST /orgs/:org/comments
   - {'comment': <comment info>}
    Posts the comments against the given org.
  Validations: